fraterrisus/walkthroughs/deathlord/walkthrough-0.md

 Of course, even if you follow the clues you're given, it's entirely possible to simply happen upon a continent by mistake while searching for a different one.
 There's nothing stopping you from just going on walkabout (sailabout?) as soon as you get a boat, striking out in a random direction from Kodan, discovering the Red Shogun's palace, and recovering the Ruby Ring even before you've found Senju.
 On the other hand you could do what I did, wind up on Asagata, and get your 10th level party demolished by a bunch of Fire Giants.

 *Deathlord* does not coddle you.
 Even the starter dungeon can be lethal for parties that are just starting out.
 At every turn there is a wrong step that you can take that will drop you into a dungeon that will overpower you.
-What I'm going to do in this walkthrough is steer you off of that path as often as possible.
+What I'm going to do here is steer you off of that path as often as possible.
 But if you feel like freelancing, I've tried to write each section in a fairly self-contained way, so you should be able to pick it up whenever you get to a particular town.
 There will be a couple of places where the town descriptions make more sense if you read them in the order I've written them, though.

-One quick word on notation: Generally when I'm describing the information you'll learn in an area, I've underlined oration keywords (i.e. things that you can `(I)nquire` about).
-Keywords are plural-insensitive, that is, cave and caves will usually give you the same answer.
+One quick word on notation: Generally when I'm describing the information you'll learn in an area, I've put oration keywords (i.e. things that you can `(I)nquire` about) in **bold**.
+Keywords are plural-insensitive, that is, **cave** and **caves** will usually give you the same answer.

 At the top of each section is a list of Services offered by the town.
 Different vendors offer different levels of service; the value noted in parentheses is the best service offered by that particular vendor.
 The list below includes all services (or items) in order of priority, so as an example a "melee weapons (Masakari)" vendor sells neither the Glaive nor the Naginata.